-Kellogg Community College and Western Michigan University have worked together to facilitate joint enrollment as a pathway to bachelor’s degree.
+Kellogg Community College and Western Michigan University have worked together to facilitate joint enrollment as a pathway to a bachelor’s degree.
 This unique arrangement features admission to both institutions and it provides students with a personalized program plan to follow while attending classes at both KCC and WMU over the course of their degree programs.

 The KCC-WMU joint enrollment program differs from a conventional transfer program by allowing participating students to take advantage of academic support and facilities at both institutions for the duration of their program.